bradenrc/Spark_POT/README.md

-To use these notebooks simply cut and past the URLs below when you are creating a new notebook at Bluemix.net
+To use these notebooks simply cut and paste the URLs below when you are creating a new notebook at Bluemix.net

 <h3>Introduction to Spark - Python:</h3>